One Surrogate to Fool Them All: Universal, Transferable, and Targeted Adversarial Attacks with CLIP: Threat Model

 \subsubsection{\textbf{Adversary’s Goals.}}

-The adversary aims to create a universal perturbation $\mathcal{T}$, constrained by an $l_{\infty}$-norm $\epsilon$.
-This perturbation is designed to ensure that any image $x$ from the test dataset $X_t$ is misclassified by the target model $f$ into a specific target class $y_t$ once the perturbation is applied.
-The optimization goal is formally expressed as:
+The adversary aims to create a universal perturbation $\mathcal{T}$, constrained by an $l_{\infty}$-norm $\epsilon$, that causes as many images as possible from the target test distribution $X_t$ to be classified by the target model $f$ as a specific target class $y_t$.
+The optimization goal minimizes the expected targeted loss over $X_t$ and does not require success on every individual input:

 where $\ell$ represents the loss function.
-Noticed that this goal is exactly the same as that of universal adversarial examples.
+This objective follows the standard formulation of universal adversarial examples.